pdfernhout/Twirlip2/design/data-processing-overview.md

 * classify incoming or transformed data both automatically and manually by tagging
 * make inferences about data based on its structure or content to support classification and reasoning
 * build and maintain indexes into the data for specific purposes including to filter and sort the data
-* transform stored data from one form to another, including to consolidate or distill/summarize it
+* transform stored data from one form to another, including to consolidate, normalize, and/or distill/summarize it
 * load a subset of data relevant to some purpose into working memory via consulting a pre-calculated index
 * support processing (including reasoning) by humans or algorithms involving a subset of the data, with results fed back into the system
 * answer who, what, where, when, why, how, and similar questions about events implied by the data
 * support construction of arbitrary new data
+* support broadcasting new messages or forwarding existing ones by sending or storing them through other services.

 These activities are drawn from Helland's "Mulligan Stew" paper above, plus a few more from other sources.
 The above is in a very rough typical time order